internetofwater/docs.geoconnex.us/docs/access/reference-features.md

 ## Explore Example Reference Features

 To view the collection of all the items in HUC2 watershed one can visit [https://reference.geoconnex.us/collections/hu02/items](https://reference.geoconnex.us/collections/hu02/items).
-This displays a landing page for the dataset, but if you [query the endpoint with `?f=jsonld` at the end](https://reference.geoconnex.us/collections/hu02/items?f=jsonld), it will output the JSON-LD needed for the geoconnex crawler.
+This displays a landing page for the dataset and if you [query the endpoint with `?f=jsonld` at the end](https://reference.geoconnex.us/collections/hu02/items?f=jsonld) it will output the same data as JSON-LD.

+If you [query a specific item](https://reference.geoconnex.us/collections/hu02/items/02?f=jsonld) as JSON-LD, you can view the individual item at the feature level that Geoconnex will crawl.